Jigsaw-Code/outline-apps/src/cordova/apple/README.md

 To debug the webview:

+1. You may need to enable the Develop menu first, by selecting **Settings > Advanced > Show Develop menu** in menu bar
 1. In your terminal, run `defaults write org.outline.osx.client WebKitDeveloperExtras -bool true`.
 This is only needed once, to make the Outline webview debuggable.
 You may need to re-run the whole Outline app (use Cmd+R).
 1. In the Outline Client app, right click → Inspect Context.
 This will open the Safari debugger